Learning Task-Specific Dynamics to Improve Whole-Body Control: DISCUSSION

 Our approach reduces the contribution of the feedback term in a manner similar to an improved dynamic model.
 As shown in the literature (e.\,g. in \cite{Mistry2009}), a dynamic model never completely describes the behavior of a complex system.
-On a real system, such as the lower part of the Hermes bipedal robot used in this work, this difference is easily explained by the influence of hydraulic hoses that were not modelled.
-The difference of our approach to improving the actual model is that our approach is task-specific.
+On a real system, such as the lower part of the Hermes humanoid robot used in this work, unmodeled hydraulic hoses, actuator dynamics, friction and flexibilities can have a significant effect.
+The originality of our approach is that we improve a task-specific dynamic model.
 The learned feedback torques for squatting are by default only applicable to squatting.
 As already outlined in Section \ref{sec:control}, building up a database is a rather straightforward solution.
 This has not only been applied to the \emph{model} (for lack of a better word), but also to control policies as a result of optimization.
 In \cite{Mansard2018}, a database of such control policies is used to warm-start the optimization.
 A more advanced solution than just building up a database is to use the database to generate feedforward terms for previously untrained situations.
 Different methods can be applied, for example statistical learning, such as GPR, which was used in a similar manner for joint torques in \cite{Denisa2016}.
-A broad-enough database could potentially be applied with deep neural networks, with the output the weights of the CMP.
-A similar approach was applied for kinematic trajectories, which were generated from raw images in \cite{Pahic2018}.
-The database would have to be rather substantial, though.